 3).
 Plan Ahead: Many retailers have a membership and/or rewards program that you can take advantage of to get even bigger, better deals.
 Before this weekend begins, go to their online stores and make an account.
 Input all your billing and shipping info so it is saved.
 Write down all your usernames and passwords so that you don't forget and brace yourself for incredible savings.
 If you have to wait to get a membership card in the mail, print out the card number and profile so you can still use it in store!

 4).
 BREATHE!
 Remember to have fun with this and stay safe.
 This is not the time to spend your rent money or trample someone to get into a store.
 Be kind to the people around you, to the retail workers and to yourself.

 Planning on skipping the lines and staying home?
-Our Office Assistant, Alex, does all her Christmas shopping online during Black Friday/Cyber Monday weekend.
-Here is her tried and true game plan to avoid online traffic:
+Some people do all of their Christmas shopping online during Black Friday/Cyber Monday weekend.
+Here is a tried and true game plan to avoid online traffic:

 1).
 Follow all the above steps, most importantly #3.
 Having all your billing/shipping info saved for any online retailers you are going to shop from is critical!
 It will save you so much time.